realworldocaml/book/book/testing/README.md

 val gen_shape : shape Base_quickcheck.Generator.t = <abstr>
 ```

-It may not be obvious, but throughout this function we're making
+Throughout this function we're making choices about the probability
-choices about the probability distribution.
-For example, the use of
+distribution.
+For example, the use of the `union` operator means that
-the `union` operator means that circles, rectangles and polygons will
+circles, rectangles and polygons will be equally likely.
+We could have
-be equally likely.
-We could have used `weighted_union` to pick a
+used `weighted_union` to pick a different distribution.
-different distribution.

 The full API for building generators is beyond the scope of this
 chapter, but it's worth digging in to the API docs if you want more